Last Updated on November 16, 2023 by Electricalvolt

 In other words, Cv and Kv are useful parameters for calculating the size of the valve and fluid flow rate.
-The other names of the flow coefficient are the valve capacity constant or valve flow coefficient
+The other names of the flow coefficient are the valve capacity constant or valve flow coefficient.

 Definition of Cv

-The fluid flow passing through the control valve depends on the temperature of the fluid and pressure drop across the valve.
+The fluid flow passing through the control valve depends on the temperature of the fluid and the pressure drop across the valve.

 Formula of Valve Flow Coefficient(Cv)